 Based on Trogarzo’s mechanism of action and pharmacokinetic profile, drug-drug interactions are not expected.
 No formal drug interaction studies have been conducted with Trogarzo.

-Essentially, this drug is for heavily treatment-experienced people with multi-drug resistance, along with an optimized background regimen (OBR).
+Essentially, this drug is for heavily treatment-experienced people with multidrug resistance, along with an optimized background regimen (OBR).
+Go to bit.ly/Trogarzo-mechanism-of-action to watch a YouTube video of its mechanism of action.
 A key point is that people must still take other HIV medications that have some activity—there has to be at least one HIV drug to which their virus is sensitive included in their OBR.
-DHHS HIV treatment guidelines list Trogarzo this way: “Patients with ongoing detectable viremia [detectable viral load] who lack sufficient treatment options to construct a fully suppressive regimen [get to undetectable viral load] may be candidates for the recently approved CD4 post-attachment inhibitor ibalizumab.”
+DHHS HIV treatment guidelines list Trogarzo this way: “People with ongoing detectable viremia [detectable viral load] who lack sufficient treatment options to construct a fully suppressive regimen [get to undetectable viral load] may be candidates for the recently approved [in 2018] CD4 post-attachment inhibitor ibalizumab.”
 Trogarzo is a newer option, but it does come with some rules.
 Non-adherence won’t be an option—people won’t be able to just show up whenever they want or be late to appointments when going to an infusion center.
-Patients must be on time.
-It is expensive because the cost of the drug will be added to other expenses such as the time at the infusion center and cost for qualified individuals to administer and handle the medication, although there may be an option for patients to receive their infusion at home.
+People must be on time.
+It is expensive because the cost of the drug is in addition to other expenses such as the time at the infusion center and cost for qualified individuals to administer and handle the medication, although there may be an option for people to receive their infusion at home.
 Infusions can also be done at clinics and at IV centers.

 Although given once every two weeks, because it must be used with other HIV medications, antiviral treatment will still be required to be taken daily.
-Trogarzo is also the first HIV orphan drug—one that is produced for a relatively small population of patients, fewer than 200,000.
-It was produced for people with multi-drug resistant HIV, estimated to be fewer than 40,000 in the U.S.; the company estimates there are fewer than 25,000.
-These are heavily treatment-experienced people who have multi-drug resistance, and have, therefore, limited treatment options.
+Other long-acting HIV drugs are on the way, however, and may be studied in combination with Trogarzo as well.
+Trogarzo is also the first HIV orphan drug—one that is produced for a relatively small population of people, fewer than 200,000.
+It was produced for people with multidrug-resistant HIV, estimated to be fewer than 40,000 in the U.S.; the company estimates there are fewer than 25,000.
+These are heavily treatment-experienced people who have multidrug resistance, and have, therefore, limited treatment options.
 Trogarzo has been shown to work against highly drug-resistant virus, when combined with an OBR.
-A poster presentation at CROI 2019 showed long-term (96 week) data whereby the safety and efficacy observed at 24 weeks were maintained at Week 96.
-Fifteen of the 27 participants who continued in the long-term study had achieved undetectable viral load (less than 50 copies) at Week 24, and 16 were undetectable at Week 96.
-For the study, as part of the OBR, investigational antivirals, including fostemsavir (see Rukobia page), were allowed.
-Trogarzo also demonstrated CD4 improvements in its clinical studies.
+Data presented at ID Week 2020 showed evidence for long-term safety and efficacy as well as tolerability in people receiving Trogarzo for almost a decade.
+Trogarzo has also demonstrated CD4 improvements in clinical studies.

-As a biologic, IBA is the first HIV medication made from cells rather than from chemicals.
+As a biologic, IBA is the first HIV medication produced in cells rather than from chemicals.
 This does not make Trogarzo better, just different.
-All monoclonal antibodies (or mAbs, hence the last syllable of “ibalizumab”) are made this way, including biologics used to treat rheumatoid arthritis and psoriasis.
 Trogarzo works differently from any other HIV drug currently on the market.
 It binds to a domain (location) of the CD4 receptor (in this case, domain 2), blocking viral entry into the CD4 cell.
+Most HIV drugs target parts of HIV, which are variable and thus susceptible to resistance.
 Trogarzo works against both CCR5 and CXCR4 virus, and may be synergistic with some other classes of antiretrovirals.
 Resistance test results revealed no evidence of cross-resistance between Trogarzo and any of the approved classes of HIV drugs.
 Trogarzo is neither metabolized in the liver nor eliminated by the kidneys.
-Monoclonal antibodies such as ibalizumab are transported across the placenta as pregnancy progresses; therefore, Trogarzo has the potential to be exposed to the developing fetus.
+Monoclonal antibodies such as ibalizumab are transported across the placenta as pregnancy progresses; therefore, the developing fetus has the potential to be exposed to Trogarzo.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.

 Dr. Melanie Thompson: